Taiwan's Foxconn says optimistic about investing in Indonesia

-Foxconn, whose flagship listed unit is Hon Hai Precision Industry Co Ltd (2317.TW), may invest in a wide range of information and communication technology, Simon Hsing told Reuters.
+Foxconn, whose flagship listed unit is Hon Hai Precision Industry Co Ltd, may invest in a wide range of information and communication technology, Simon Hsing told Reuters.
 This includes making hardware such as phones, tablets and televisions, as well as providing telecommunication services, Hsing said.

 Foxconn had previously said it may invest $1 billion in Southeast Asia’s biggest economy.